What are the lawful bases for processing data?

 Introducing the lawful bases

-The UK GDPR lays out seven key principles (which we covered in a previous article), setting the foundation upon which the way personal data is processed should be built.
-The first one states that any data processed must be done so “lawfully, fairly and in a transparent manner”.
-By processing personal data without a lawful basis, you’re in breach of this very first principle.
+The UK GDPR lays out seven key principles upon which the way personal data is processed should be built, including that any data processed must be done so “lawfully, fairly and in a transparent manner”.
+By processing personal data without a lawful basis, you’re in breach of this very principle.

 What are these bases?

-These six lawful bases are plainly laid out in Article 6 of the UK GDPR.
-These bases are to be carefully considered, as at least one has to apply to the personal data that your organisation processes.
-The lawful basis (or bases) that apply to you must be stated in your privacy notice.
+The six lawful bases, plainly laid out in Article 6 of the UK GDPR, are to be carefully considered.
+At least one has to apply to the personal data that your organisation processes.
+The lawful basis (or bases) that apply to you must be stated in your privacy notice, so make sure you stick it in there.

 The lawful bases are: